This post may contain affiliate links. Please see our disclosure policy.

 Pomade has been around for decades as a popular hair styling tool.
 It offers a flexible yet long-lasting hold to many hairstyles without leaving clumps or flakes in the hair.

 It’s a personal choice, really.
-Hair gel has a firm, rigid hold, whereas pomade has a lighter hold and a more natural finish.
+Homemade hair gel has a firm, rigid hold, whereas pomade has a lighter hold and a more natural finish.

 I would suggest testing both a pomade and gel before committing to either one to see which you like best.

-You can certainly use the DIY pomade in this post daily (scroll up for the recipe), as it’s full of nurturing ingredients for your hair!
+You can certainly use the DIY pomade in this post daily, as it’s full of nurturing ingredients for your hair!

 If you’re using any other pomade, ensure the ingredients are suitable for daily use.
 Most products have usage recommendations on them.

-And for whatever reason, if you do find your hair dries out from using a pomade (or any other styling product), consider doing a hair treatment or adding in some moisture between washes.
+And for whatever reason, if you do find your hair dries out from using a pomade (or any other styling product), consider doing a protein hair treatment or using hair moisturizing oil between washes.

 The shelf life of this hair pomade is approximately one year.
 It’s important to store the pomade in a cool, dry place and away from direct sunlight.